-Taking disciplinary action, arrange internal counselling services, and/or arranging external counselling assistance and/or involving parents / guardians in assisting the student to learn socially responsible behaviours and/or reporting the actions to the NSW Police service of SRC members in peer support and in identifying and responding to bullying behaviours that may come to their attention.
+Taking disciplinary action, arrange internal counselling services, and/or arranging external counselling assistance and/or involving parents / guardians in assisting the student to learn socially responsible behaviours and/or reporting the actions to the Police.

 All staff members will bring to the attention of the Director of Welfare and Operations or the Director of Curriculum or the PEO/Headmaster any student who they believe may be experiencing, or likely to experience, difficulties in forming positive social relationships and report any incidents of bullying.